matbloch/coding_quickstarter/Web/Flask/flask-sqlalchemy.md

 - `db.relationship`, defined in the **one** structure
 	- `lazy` Bool - Default: load data in one go using a standard select statement
-	- `backref`String - create property of this model in linked models
+	- `backref` String - create property of this model in linked models
-	- `uselist` Bool - set to `True` if its a 1-to-1 relationship
+	- `uselist` Bool - set to `False` if its a 1-to-1 relationship
 - `db.ForeignKey` separately defined key (on the **many** side) that refers to other model